ds5678/Better-Fuel-Management/README.md

 1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
 2. Download the latest version of `RadialMenuUtilities.dll` from the [releases page](https://github.com/ds5678/RadialMenuUtilities/releases)
 3. Download the latest version of `KeyboardUtilities.dll` from the [releases page](https://github.com/ds5678/KeyboardUtilities/releases).
-4. Download the latest version of `Better-Fuel-Management.dll` from the [releases page](https://github.com/ds5678/Better-Fuel-Management/releases).
+4. Download the latest version of `ModSettings.dll` from the [releases page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
-5. Download the latest version of `ModSettings.dll` from the [releases page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
+5. Download the latest version of `ModComponent.dll` from its [releases page](https://github.com/ds5678/ModComponent/releases)
+6. Download the latest version of `AssetLoader.dll` from its [releases page](https://github.com/ds5678/AssetLoader/releases)
-6. Move `RadialMenuUtilities.dll`, `KeyboardUtilities.dll`, `ModSettings.dll`, and `Better-Fuel-Management.dll` into the Mods folder in your TLD install directory
+7. Move `RadialMenuUtilities.dll`, `KeyboardUtilities.dll`, `ModSettings.dll`, `ModComponent.dll`, and `AssetLoader.dll` into the Mods folder in your TLD install directory.
+8. Run The Long Dark once.
+It should generate a subfolder in your mods folder.
+9. Download `Better-Fuel-Management.dll` and `Better-Fuel-Management.modcomponent` from the [releases page](https://github.com/ds5678/Better-Fuel-Management/releases)
+10. Move `Better-Fuel-Management.dll` into your mods folder.
+11. Move `Better-Fuel-Management.modcomponent` into the `ModComponentZips` folder within your mods folder.

 ## Future